electerious/Lychee/readme.md

 ### Dropbox import

 In order to use the Dropbox import from your server, you need a valid drop-ins app key from [their website](https://www.dropbox.com/developers/apps/create).
 Lychee will ask you for this key, the first time you try to use the import.
 Want to change your code?
-Take a loot at [the settings](docs/Settings.md) of Lychee.
+Take a look at [the settings](docs/Settings.md) of Lychee.

 ### Twitter Cards